 Grief isn't a cut-and-dry 'thing' you can put in a box.
 Often, it's messy.

 Grief isn't a cut-and-dry 'thing' you can put in a box.
 Often, it's messy.
 That's how it was for me.
 There's no single way grief is, and there's no right and wrong about it, either.

 There were two main ways that I processed my grief.
 One was through art.
 A lot of my artwork from within the first year after I lost my friend was full of his favourite flower.
 It was a way of connecting to him.
 I wrote him a letter once, too.
 I'd definitely recommend that as a good release of emotions.

 The second core way I chose to deal with my feelings around my loss was through talking to my therapist.
-CBT (talking therapy) was one of the things that kept me together, learning how to manage how I felt whilst at the same time accepting that how I was feeling (and still am feeling) was okay.
+Cognitive behavioural therapy (CBT) was one of the things that kept me together.
+It taught me how to manage how I felt while at the same time accepting that how I was feeling (and still am feeling) was okay.
 It was also a place I could keep my friend's memory alive.

 One thing I wish I could tell my past self was to talk to somebody about it earlier.
 Because my friend didn't go to my school, my parents didn't "have to" know.
 So I didn't tell them for over a year.
 My close friends knew, but I never talked about him.

 My suggestion for how to start a conversation around grief and loss is that there's no wrong way to do it.
-If you don't feel comfortable saying it out loud then a letter, email, text message, social media DM… all of these are perfectly okay ways of talking to someone too.
-It's a hard thing to bring up - they'll understand.
+If you don't feel comfortable saying it out loud then a letter, email, text message, social media DM…all of these are perfectly okay ways of talking to someone too.
+It's a hard thing to bring up, but most people will understand that.
 Most conversations I had relied on the written word.

 I'd like to end by saying: it will get easier.
-It might seem like it'll never happen right now- it will.
+It might seem like that will never happen right now, but it will.
 It's okay if it takes a while.
 There is support out there when you're ready to seek it.